mattheusv/ipa/README.md

 # ipa ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/msAlcantara/ipa/Test)

-Ipa is another dotfiles manager, that can be used to **install and configure** your Arch Linux programs using a configuration file.
+Ipa is another dotfiles manager, that can be used to **install and configure** (only to Arch Linux installation for now) programs using a configuration file.

 ## Motivation